 The apostle Paul taught, “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Ephesians 4:29).
 So, it is not enough that the Christian merely abstain from unseemly speech.
 His words are to be chosen with care.
 And he added, “And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him” (Colossians 3:17).

-The good news that God gives man the power to control the tongue.
+The good news is that God gives man the power to control the tongue.
 But the thoughts must first be controlled before the tongue is tamed (2 Corinthians 10:5).
 In order to subdue the mind a person must first submit his heart to God for the change (James 1:14).
 And he who finds it hard to “refrain his tongue” may also pray the prayer of David in Psalms 141:3, “Set a guard, O Lord, over my mouth; keep watch over the door of my lips.”
+The Believers, who set a continual watch upon their tongues are doing that which is pleasing to the Lord.

 In His service,